Late payment fees

 Interim payments

-You make interim payments when you pay additional money to your card during a statement period.
+Interim payments are when you pay additional money to your card during a statement period.

-Interest is calculated and applied per day, so interim payments will reduce the interest you’ll be charged on your outstanding balance.
+As we calculate and apply interest per day, interim payments will reduce the interest you’ll be charged on your outstanding balance.

 Balance transfer fee

-We charge a 2.4% balance transfer fee or £5 whichever is greater.
+Apart from promotional offers, we charge a 2.4% balance transfer fee or £5, whichever is greater.

 Foreign currency fee